code-423n4/moonwell-bug-bounty/README.md

 - Attacks requiring access to privileged addresses (governance, strategist)
 - 3rd party services (AWS, Datadog, etc)

-**Websites and Apps**

-- Theoretical vulnerabilities without any proof or demonstration
-- Captcha bypass using OCR
-- CSRF with no security impact (logout CSRF, change language, etc.)
-- Missing HTTP Security Headers (such as X-FRAME-OPTIONS) or cookie security flags (such as “httponly”)
-- Server-side information disclosure such as IPs, server names, and most stack traces
-- Vulnerabilities used to enumerate or confirm the existence of users or tenants
-- Vulnerabilities requiring unlikely user actions
-- URL Redirects (unless combined with another vulnerability to produce a more severe vulnerability)
-- Lack of SSL/TLS best practices
-- DDoS vulnerabilities
-- Attacks requiring privileged access from within the organization
-- Feature requests
-- Best practices

 The following activities are prohibited by this bug bounty program: